ibm-cloud-docs/key-protect/kur.md

 ### Scan for Key Protect multi-tenant instances only
 {: #kur-scan-kp-multitenant}

-You can filter the scan to include only Key Protect Standard (mult-tenant) instances.
+You can filter the scan to include only {{site.data.keyword.keymanagementserviceshort}} Standard (multi-tenant) instances.

 ```sh
 ./<kur-binary> --service kms --service-type multi-tenant